St John the Baptist, White Ladies Aston: History

-In 1861 extensive building work completed.
+In 1861, extensive building work completed.
 A complete new North Aisle and Vestry were built, the Early English stonework and timbers were completely overhauled.
 New pews were installed and the seating accommodation increased from 73 to 155.
 An avenue of 22 Yew Trees, one for each year the Rev. Sherwood was Vicar, were planted on each side of the approach path.
 The costs of the work were met by private subscription and a £50 grant was given by the Incorporated Society for Building of Churches.

-A large donation, which covered much of the cost of the repair was made by Mr. Perrins of Worcester to honour a longstanding Family Debt of Gratitude.
+A large donation, which covered much of the cost of the repair, was made by Mr. Perrins of Worcester to honour a longstanding Family Debt of Gratitude.
 Mr. Perrin's grandfather who owned a chemist's shop, made up an Indian Sauce to a recipe left by Lord Sandys of Ombersley's housekeeper in 1812.
+This was the celebrated Worcestershire sauce, now known worldwide.
 Capt.
 Sherwood, on leave from India, purchased a bottle and suggested to Mr. Perrins that he should produce it commercially.
-This he later did, in company with Mr. Lea, and the firm prospered so well that Mr. Perrin's father promised a reward to Capt.
+This he later did, in company with Mr. Lea, and the firm of Lea & Perrins prospered so well that Mr. Perrin's father promised a reward to Capt.
 Sherwood's son, the Rev. Sherwood.
-An annual renewal of the offer became a tradition between the Perrins and Sherwood families but it had been repeatedly declined until the present occasion.
+An annual renewal of the offer became a tradition between the Perrins and Sherwood families, but it is claimed that it has been repeatedly declined until the present occasion.

-In 1864 a new porch was added, in 1938 East Window installed and in 1985 repairs were completed on the wooden spire.
+In 1864, a new porch was added.
+In 1938, the East Window was installed.
+The Parishes of White Ladies Aston and Churchill were merged in 1924 to form a Joint Benefice with Churchill.
+In 1985, repairs were completed on the wooden spire.

 Exterior

 The church lies within a secluded churchyard to the north of the village approached via a yew tree lined path.
 Entrance is via a timber porch of 1864 to a Norman doorway into the south side of the nave.
-The western wooden tower has an elegant splay-footed spire, the main timbers of which are as old as the 'Mary Rose i.e. circa 1545.
+The western wooden tower has an elegant splay-footed spire, the main timbers of which are as old as the shipwrecked Mary Rose, i.e. circa 1545.
 The chancel roof is slightly lower than the nave and on the north side there is an aisle of 1861 and an adjoining vestry to the east.
 The stones are a mixture of uncoursed lias rubble with Cotswold dressings on the corners.
 The Victorian work stands as a contrast, it being coursed lias stone.
 The west wall of the nave was rebuilt in 1861 with a pair of widely spaced lancets and a small quatrefoil window above.
 Three buttresses support this wall.